pipecraft2/user_guide/doc/index.rst

 | Software settings for pipeline processes contain key options for metabarcoding sequence data analyses, but all options of any implemented program may be accessed via :ref:`PipeCraft console (command line) <expert_mode>`.
 | Default settings in the panels represent commonly used options for amplicon sequence data analyses, which may be tailored according to user experience or needs.
  Custom-designed pipeline settings can be saved, and thus the exact same pipeline may be easily re-run on other sequencing data (and for reproducibility, may be used as a supplement material in the manuscript).
- PipeCraft enables executing the full pipeline (user specifies the input, and output will be e.g. OTU/ASV table with taxonomic annotations of the generated features), but supports also single-step mode (Quick Tools panel) where analyses may be performed in a step-by-step manner *(e.g. perform quality filtering, then examine the output and decide whether to adjust the quality filtering options of to proceed with next step, e.g. with chimera filtering step)*.
+ PipeCraft enables executing the :ref:`full pipeline <predefinedpipelines>` (user specifies the input, and output will be e.g. OTU/ASV table with taxonomic annotations of the generated features), but supports also :ref:`single-step mode (Quick Tools panel) <quicktools>` where analyses may be performed in a step-by-step manner *(e.g. perform quality filtering, then examine the output and decide whether to adjust the quality filtering options of to proceed with next step, e.g. with chimera filtering step)*.